-Age-restricted and 55+ communities are names for the same type of park.
-We at MHVillage prefer the 55+ designation for this type of property, because it’s most specific.
+Age-restricted, 55+, and Senior mobile home communities all refer to the same type of park.
+We prefer the 55+ designation for this type of property, because it’s most specific.
 What the name means to convey is that you have to be 55 years old or older to live in the community.
 This is true if you’re a homeowner, a renter or if you’re staying with the homeowner or resident.

 Every resident must fit the age classification.

 55+ parks are for residents of age to be able to live around their peers.
 It ensures that your neighbors will be at or near the traditional retirement age.

 Now, don’t’ be fooled.
 55+ manufactured home communities come in a variety of plans as well.
 Some might be “retirement communities”, which is another phrase that is sometimes used to designate an age-restricted property.
 That can be misleading, though.
 You don’t need to be retired to live anywhere.
 It’s more of a lifestyle choice.